synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-combobox.md

 ## Usage Guidelines

-### Background

-- Use light backgrounds such as white, neutral-100, or primary-100 for clarity and consistency across different layouts.
-- Keep focus styles clearly visible when the user navigates through suggestions with a keyboard or screen reader.

 ### Content and Labels

 - Keep option labels concise so that suggestions are easy to scan and select.